TC exam guidance

-You will be unable to access Proctorio and Cirrus if your device is connected to your VPN.
+You will be unable to access the remote invigilation software and assessment platform if your device is connected to your VPN.

-Log in to Cirrus at the stated start time
+Log in to the assessment platform at the stated start time

-Your exam times will be posted in your exam Teams in the week before your first exam.
-Log in to Cirrus and click the link to begin the exam at the stated start time.
+Your assessment times will be posted in the Assessment Team on the Announcements channel the week before your first assessment.
+Log in to the assessment platform and click the link to begin the assessment at the stated start time.
 Don’t be late.
-Failure to log in at the start time may result in you being unable to sit the exam.
+Failure to log in at the start time may result in you being unable to sit the assessment.

-You’ll then be given time to perform the room scan before starting the exam.
+You’ll then be given time to perform the room scan before starting the assessment.